c7f-m0d3/sandbox_compat/README.md

 The passed `pathname` buffer is allocated on `op_open` stack frame.
 With `direction flag` set, the `rep movs` code decrements `rdi` and `rsi` registers on each iteration.
-The code starts copying userland-supplied data into start of `pathname` and continue to loader stack addresses, outside of allocated `pathname`.
+After coping the first qword of userland-supplied data into start of `pathname`, it continues to preceding stack addresses.
-Here the userland can control over 200 bytes (almost MAX_PATH) outside of stack allocted buffer.
+This vulnerability allows for controlling over 200 bytes (almost MAX_PATH) on stack just before allocated `pathname` buffer.

 Running sandbox under debugger with trivial PoC userland code confirm ability to overwrite `op_open` return address.
-This can be exploted as follows in order to execute user-supplied 64-bit code:
+This can be exploted as follows to execute user-supplied code in 64-bit mode:
 ```
         entry:
             mov     esp, 0xbef00000